PrestaShop/docs/src/content/1.7/development/orders-lifecycle/order-creation/_index.md

    available carriers (carriers are searched by delivery address and can be modified by shop admin in Improve -> Shipping -> Carriers page).
 Note - carrier will not be available if selected country or zone is disabled (in BO International -> Locations) or carrier shipping and locations settings are not configured.
+3. Payment - select payment method.
+Shop admin can configure payment methods in BO Payment -> Payment methods.
+All payments are handled by modules.
+Prestashop comes with 2 payment modules by default:

+    * ps_checkpayment - allows check payments.
+    * ps_wirepayment - allows wire payments (bank transfers).

+   Depending on selected payment method the initial order status will differ when creating order in FO.
+For example - if "Payment by check" is selected, then order will be created with the "Awaiting check payment" status or if "Bank transfer" is selected, the status will be "Awaiting wire payment".
+However, if you are creating order from BO, you must select any order status manually.
+There are some settings of order statuses in BO Shop parameters -> Order settings -> Statuses & some configuration in the module.
+Shop admin can also configure payment restriction settings like currency, country, group or carrier restrictions in BO Improve -> Payment -> Preferences page.